LatPio/ElevatorSystem/README.md

 # Getting Started

-To tun this code simply download it on your machine and run ElevatorController with main method.
+To run this code simply download it on your machine and run ElevatorController with the main method.
 There is put first simple simulation of 16 elevators that can run with 10 floors, and set-up simulation with 50 steps.
-On the output will be shown, a table with current state of elevators, as well as evolution of one selected elevator.
+On the output will be shown, a table with the current state of elevators, as well as the evolution of one selected elevator.